 Costs

 Based on double occupancy.
 We encourage you to invite a roommate to share this uplifting experience.
-The single supplement for a room by yourself is $1,250, when paid before October 25, 2024.
+The single supplement for a room by yourself is $1,100 when you sign-up and pay your deposit now.

-13 buffet breakfasts, 2 dinners and 2 lunches enjoyed together buffet style or at lovely restaurants
+- 12 buffet breakfasts and 6 dinners enjoyed together buffet style or at lovely restaurants

 Cost does not include: